-

 - Received Date: 2025-03-24

-Abstract: We consider two-loop planar contributions to a three-body form factor at the next-to-leading power in the high-energy limit, where the masses of external particles are much smaller than their energies.
-The calculation is performed by exploiting the differential equations of the expansion coefficients, both for facilitating the linear relations among them, and for deriving their analytic expressions.
-The result is written in terms of generalized polylogarithms involving a few simple symbol letters.
-Our method can be readily applied to the calculation of non-planar contributions as well.
-The result provides crucial information for establishing sub-leading factorization theorems for massive scattering amplitudes in the high-energy limit.
+Abstract: We analyzed two-loop planar contributions to a three-body form factor at next-to-leading power in the high-energy limit, where the masses of the external particles are much smaller than their energies.
+Calculations were performed by exploiting differential equations for the expansion coefficients, both to facilitate linear relations among them and to derive their analytic expressions.
+The results are expressed in terms of generalized polylogarithms involving a few simple symbol letters.
+Our method can readily be applied to calculations of non-planar contributions as well.
+Our results provide crucial information for establishing sub-leading factorization theorems for massive scattering amplitudes in the high-energy limit.